KarenMars/TUD_SPS/Smart Phone Sensing Lecture Notes.md

   Particle Filters -> week 8 -> 80%

-### KNN & RSS for Activity Monitoring and Localization
+### KNN & RSSI for Activity Monitoring and Localization

+- RSSI (Received signal strength indication)

+  RSSI is the relative received signal strength in a wireless environment, in arbitrary units.
+RSSI is an indication of the power level being received by the receiving radio after the antenna and possible cable loss.
+The greater the RSSI value, the stronger the signal.
+RSSI is represented in a negative form, the closer value is to 0, the stronger the received signal has been.

 - Steps for classification